 Jeune syndrome - asphyxiating thoracic dysplasia

 short rib polydactyly syndr...

 Ovarian cystic neoplasms can be either benign or malignant and can arise from epithelial, stromal, or germ cell components.
-In general, the risk of malignancy in unilocular cystic tumours <10 cm in women over 50 is thought to be low 3-4.
+In general, the risk of malignancy in unilocular cystic tumours <10 cm in women over the age of 50 years is thought to be low 3-4.

 ovarian mature cystic teratoma

 A hypointense ovarian lesion on T2 weighted MRI is usually a sign of benignity.
 The low signal is considered to be due to fibrosis and blood products 1.